 Recruiting Social Media Package ($50)

-During the semester, employers can share up to five posts (images or short videos) via the Kutztown University Career Development Center platforms (Instagram, Facebook, and Twitter).
+During the semester, employers can share social media posts (images or short videos) via the Kutztown University Career Development Center platforms (Instagram, Facebook, and Twitter).
+Please check with our staff for the most up to date social media packages available.

 Post should aim to build brand awareness among students and promote its other recruitment activities.
 Employers must follow the Career Development Center’s Social Media Guidelines.
 For example, posts should focus on culture and careers with the organization, with no intent to sell products/services.